basnijholt/nijho.lt/content/post/mindroom/index.md

 ## 4. Building on Matrix: the good and the tricky

 One of the best things about building on Matrix is what you get for free.
-End-to-end encryption (Olm/Megolm), a fully bridged chat platform that just works, a choice of clients, federation between organizations—all of that comes with the protocol.
+End-to-end encryption, a deeply interoperable chat protocol with bridges to many platforms, a choice of clients, federation between organizations—all of that comes with the protocol.
 You don't have to build any of it yourself.

 But because Matrix has such a tight specification, it also brings challenges.